Highlights of the Program

 10:05 - 10:10

-Q&A SESSION ON ADVANCED AI & ML SOLUTIONS TO OPTIMIZE PRODUCED WATER MANAGEMENT
+Q&A SESSION ON ADVANCED AI AND ML SOLUTIONS TO OPTIMISE PRODUCED WATER MANAGEMENT

 10:10 - 10:30